 Fertility can be a complicated subject.
-There are so many factors that can affect fertility for both men and women — some are beyond a couple’s control.
+There are so many factors that can affect both women’s and men’s fertility — some are beyond a couple’s control.
 However there are lifestyle choices which contribute to fertility and infertility.
 One of them is drinking alcohol when trying to conceive — this is a factor which is very much ‘within’ or ‘under’ your control.

 Does alcohol affect conception and implantation?